nursenazengin/responsive-website/README.md

 # responsive-website
-you will see an html css template compatible with phone, tablet, pc
+You will see an html css template compatible with phone, tablet, pc